zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/upgrade/_index.md

 * looking at the STATUS and READY, we can tell that the rollout-upgrade is currently creating the container on the “minion2” node
 * looking at AGE, we can tell that:
   * “minion4” and “minion5” have Portworx up for 16 days \(likely still on old version, and to be upgraded\), while the
-  * “minion3” has Portworx up for only 5 minutes \(likely just finished upgrade and restarted Portworx\)
+  * “minion3” has Portworx up for only 5 minutes (likely just finished upgrade and restarted Portworx)
 * if we keep on monitoring, we will observe that the upgrade will not switch to the “next” node until STATUS is “Running” and the READY is 1/1 \(meaning, the “readynessProbe” reports Portworx service is operational\).

-#### Find out version of all nodes in Portworx cluster {#find-out-version-of-all-nodes-in-portworx-cluster}
+#### Find out version of all nodes in the Portworx cluster

 One can run the following command to inspect the Portworx cluster: